I HATE YOU – DON’T LEAVE ME!

 — weak or no Adult & missing Loving Parent aspects

-— weak or rigid boundaries, overlapping child’s feelings, as if the child were an extension of themselves
+— weak or rigid boundaries, overlapping child’s feelings, as if the child were only an extension of themselves

 — a narrow range of emotions available, w/ few nuances

-— often changed the rules arbitrarily or made them unreachable, so no matter how hard we tried to obey, it was inevitably going to be wrong – & then got attacked & punished!
+— often changed the rules arbitrarily or made them unreachable, so no matter how hard we tried to obey, it was inevitably going to be wrong – & then we got attacked & punished!
 We could ‘never win’.

-✶ As kids, this kept us off-balance so we wouldn’t become independent (& eventually be ‘separate’), which requires being sure of oneself
+As kids, this kept us off-balance so we wouldn’t become independent (& eventually be ‘separate’), which requires being sure of oneself.